Leslie Weatherhead: Virgin Birth

 Weatherhead's theory that Jesus was the son of Zechariah later became part of the teachings of Sun Myung Moon's Unification Church.
 Encountering it in Weatherhead's The Christian Agnostic, Unificationist theologian Young Oon Kim adopted it as the best explanation of the birth of Jesus in her work Unification Theology, a standard textbook of the church.
 Christian author Ruth A. Tucker comments in her book Another Gospel: "Kim's Christology is a prime example of liberal theology....
 By diminishing the role of Jesus, Kim paves the way for the exaltation of Sun Myung Moon."

 Scripture

-Weatherhead taught that the Bible is merely a collection of works that progressively reveal man's search for and understanding of God, culminated in the best representation of God's true nature in Jesus Christ.
+Weatherhead taught that the Bible is a collection of works that progressively reveal man's search for and understanding of God, culminated in the best representation of God's true nature in Jesus Christ.
 He was critical of many passages, including some from Leviticus, Numbers, and Deuteronomy, that he claimed went against Jesus teaching, stating that "some of the passages of Browning are of far superior spiritual value."
-Weatherhead insisted on rejecting anything in the Bible, including Jesus' own words about God's judgment and the reality of eternal punishment, that did not coincide with Weatherhead's view of 'the gospel of Christ', which he interpreted as the spirit of "love, liberty, gaiety, forgiveness, joy and acceptance."
+Weatherhead rejected interpretations of the Bible that relied on eternal conscious torture, instead holding an alternate view of 'the gospel of Christ', which he interpreted as the spirit of "love, liberty, gaiety, forgiveness, joy and acceptance."